In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

-Patrick has received numerous awards, including the Distinguished Presidential Rank Award and the Presidential Meritorious Rank Award, the government’s highest Civil Service awards.
-She holds a Bachelor of Arts degree in Criminal Justice from the University of Central Florida.
+Ms. Patrick serves on the National Sheriffs’ Association Education and Awards Committee.
+She is an active member on the Executive Committee of the National Law Enforcement Exploring Committee.
+She has received numerous awards, including the government’s highest civil service awards, the Distinguished Presidential Rank Award in 2005 and 2015, and the Meritorious Presidential Rank Award in 2001.
+Ms. Patrick holds a Bachelor of Arts degree in Criminal Justice from the University of Central Florida.